corda/corda-runtime-os/tools/corda-runtime-gradle-plugin/README.md

 In order to use the vNodesSetup functionality, you will have to provide the following files:

-1. a docker compose yaml file, with the contents similar to
+1. A docker compose yaml file, with the contents similar to

 ```yaml
 version: '2'